victorewik/Electoral-Web/README.md

 ⚖️ License

-This project is open-source ( GPL-3.0 license ).
+This project is open-source ( EUPL v1.2 ).
 The assembly and the coalition encourage other student movements to use and adapt this platform to defend public education.

 Asamblea de Derecho por la Pública UCM
 2026.